druan10/Edurange_XSS_XSRF/README.md

   Adding a ; to the username would break the password verification system as my code explodes lines on that character

 Group functions in common.php file by their role, (signup related, gathering data, etc)

+Limit usernames to numbers, letters and underscores and length < 8